Gizem-kaya/An-Abstract-File-System/README.md

 # A Virtual File System program in C.

-A variety of changes will be made to this virtual system.

 The aim of the program is practicing on dynamic memory allocation.
 I used realloc and malloc functions but you can change the functions as you want.